 Boosting the Immune System

 Allergies are an immune system response, regardless of which kind they are.
 As a pet parent, there are things you can do to keep your pet’s immune system optimal and healthy to fight off allergies.
 For example, feeding food with antioxidants, which are known to boost health and longevity and may lower risk of infections.
-Our grain-free pet food now contains seaweed, which is a powerhouse of antioxidants and known to improve the overall immune system.
-Pets also often benefit from anti-inflammatory diets, meaning foods without grains, wheat, corn and soy.
+Our pet food now contains seaweed, which is a powerhouse of antioxidants and known to improve the overall immune system.
+Pets also often benefit from anti-inflammatory diets.

 Allergies affect both humans and pets, so it’s important to learn about the different types and know how you can help your cat or dog.
 Remember that food allergies have no seasonality, while environmental allergies occur during certain times of year, but they often overlap.
 Your veterinarian is always the best resource when it comes to your pet’s allergies, so make sure to pay a visit if you notice any symptoms.